GUT REACTION: HOW INTESTINAL BACTERIA AFFECTS OUR WELLBEING

 According to TCM, if left untreated, an under-functioning digestive system and an imbalance of intestinal flora can lead to numerous health problems, both minor and major.
 Looking at current research on digestion and gut flora, modern science is finally catching up with this age-old view.

-Eli Huang specialises in treating digestive disorders.
-If you suffer from any of the above disorders treat them immediately.
-Her treatments for intestinal bacteria imbalances encompass Chinese herbs, acupuncture, probiotics and colon cleansing.
+If you suffer from any of the above symptoms get them treated immediately.
+Her therapies for intestinal bacteria imbalances encompass Chinese herbs, acupuncture, probiotics, diet advice and colon cleansing.